astropy/specreduce/docs/process/index.rst

 Near-IR, multi-slit spectroscopy
 ================================

-This example is based on plans for the reduction of near-infrared, multi-slit spectra, also considering future use with optical data to a lesser extent.
-There may be some room for improvement based on experience.
+This example, from Gemini, is based on plans for the reduction of near-infrared, multi-slit spectra (considering future use with optical data to a lesser extent).
+Some adjustments might be needed as the functionality takes form.

 .. toctree::
    :maxdepth: 1

    NIR_science_data
+   NIR_flats
+   NIR_arcs